AatreyuShau/lingo-surf/README.md

 ---

 <p align="center">
-    This project is licensed under the GNU GPLv3.0 License;
+    This project is licensed under the GNU GPLv3.0 License
 </p>